pranjaliaditi/Strivers-SDE-Sheet-Challenge/README.md

 # Strivers-SDE-Sheet-Challenge

-This repository contains my solutions to the questions in Striver's SDE sheet.
+This repository contains my solutions to the questions in Striver's SDE sheet on Code Studio.

 <br>
 Challenge link: https://takeuforward.org/interviews/strivers-sde-sheet-challenge-2023/ <br>